Bandastic018/Assignments/Bandastic018.md

 # WEEK 4

 This assignment was a car advertisement card made of three columns.
+The assignment was submitted on the [replit](https://replit.com/@Bandastic/CSS-FLEXGRID-design#index.html).

 # WEEK 3
 This is a two part assignment, made of a portfolio page website and a registration site.
+The assignment was submitted on the [replit- Registration form]([https://replit.com/@Bandastic/CSS-FLEXGRID-design#index.html](https://replit.com/@Bandastic/Project2#Registration.html) while [replit- Portfolio ]([https://replit.com/@Bandastic/CSS-FLEXGRID-design#index.html](https://replit.com/@Bandastic/Project2#Registration.html)